-Upon the retirement of Pastor Williams in July 1989, Rev. Elwood F. Carroll, Jr. assumed the Pastorate of the church.
+Upon the retirement of Pastor Williams in July 1989, Reverend Elwood Francis Carroll, Jr. assumed the Pastorate of the church.
 Rev. Carroll and wife, Margie Ann Carroll's tenure was relatively brief.
 Rev. Carroll departed from the church in 1993; on December 24, 1995 Pastor Carroll's earthly journey ended.
 The homegoing service was held at the Mt.
 Pleasant Baptist Church.
-Through it all God showed Himself Faithful, and the church’s commitment and dedication to God remained strong as and determined as ever before.
+Through it all God showed Himself Faithful, and the church’s commitment and dedication to the LORD remained as strong and determined as ever before.

 On Tuesday, November 15, 1994 the church called the Reverend Johnny Napolean Golden, Sr. , his wife and our Leading Lady, Reverend Wanda Nadine Golden, along with their 2 children Keenya Joy and Johnny, Jr, whom we all affectionately call "Boomer", to lead the church into new dimensions of worship and spiritual increase.
-Rev. Golden, a Visionary Leader and a true ‘People’s Person’ immediately began to teach and preach on the dual principles of ‘Equipping and Empowering the People of God for the Work of the Kingdom", in the footsteps of the giants whose shoulders he now so gratefully stands upon.
+Rev. Golden, a Visionary Leader and ‘People’s Person’, immediately began to teach and preach on the dual principles of "Equipping and Empowering the People of God for the Work of the Kingdom", in the footsteps of the giants whose shoulders he now so gratefully stands upon.